avinashkranjan/logsuite/README.md

 3. **Network Log Capture**:
    - Intercepts and logs all network requests and responses.
    - Saves network logs to device storage and exposes an API for retrieval.

+4. **Custom Log Capture**:
+   - Allows developers to log custom messages and events for more detailed debugging.
+   - Provides an API for saving and retrieving custom logs.

+5. **Performance Monitoring**:
+   - Monitors app performance metrics like CPU and memory usage.
+   - Logs performance data to help identify bottlenecks and optimize the app.

 ## Architecture